-Employers, including government and nonprofit entities, must pay at least 50 percent of the program premium account.
-Employees must pay the remainder of the premium cost with deductions from their wages.
+Employers, including government and nonprofit entities, will fund this program and may deduct up to 50 percent of total annual premium cost with deductions from employee wages.
 Contributions will be calculated using a taxable wage base consistent with FICA tax to a maximum salary cap (currently \$160,200).
 The 2025 employer premium rate is set at 0.7 percent for the calendar year.
 For premiums beyond 2025, DEED will set the employer premium rates annually based on a formula as stated in the bill.